BBL Drizzy

-"BBL Drizzy" (released as the file name "BBL DRIZZY BPM 150.mp3") is a "diss track beat" by American record producer Metro Boomin.
-It was released on May 5, 2024, in response to the Drake–Kendrick Lamar feud which consisted of multiple diss tracks from both sides.
-"BBL Drizzy" samples an artificial intelligence-generated track, released on April 14, of the same name by comedian King Willonius.
-It is the first notable example of AI sampling in mainstream hip-hop music, according to Billboard.
+"BBL Drizzy" (released as the file name "BBL DRIZZY BPM 150.mp3") is a "diss track beat" released by the American record producer Metro Boomin on May 5, 2024, in response to the Drake–Kendrick Lamar feud.
+It samples "BBL Drizzy", an artificial intelligence (AI)-generated track mocking the Canadian rapper Drake released on April 14 by the comedian King Willonius.
+The phrase was coined by the American rapper Rick Ross in reference to a rumor that Drake received plastic surgery on his abs and nose, using the slang term "BBL", an acronym for Brazilian butt lift, and "Drizzy", a nickname for Drake.

-Metro announced he would offer a free beat and a $10,000 cash prize to whoever delivered the best rap over the backing track in an effort to deride Canadian rapper Drake.
-The song's title derives from rapper Rick Ross ironizing about a rumor that Drake received plastic surgery on his abs and on his nose, using the slang term "BBL", which is an acronym for Brazilian butt lift.
+"BBL Drizzy" is the first notable example of AI sampling in mainstream hip-hop music, according to Billboard.
+Metro announced he would offer a free beat and a $10,000 cash prize to whoever delivered the best rap over the beat.
 "BBL Drizzy" quickly went viral, generating more than 3.4 million streams on SoundCloud within a week.

 Background

-The Drake–Kendrick Lamar feud is a rap feud between American artist Kendrick Lamar and Canadian artist Drake which escalated in early 2024.
-Metro Boomin became closely involved in the feud after he, Lamar and Future released the song "Like That" in March 2024 which further escalated the conflict.
-In April 2024, Drake would release the song "Push Ups", in which he directly dismisses Metro's involvement in the feud with the line "Metro shut your hoe ass up and make some drums".
-In the song "Family Matters", Drake further antagonizes Metro, directly calling him out in the song once again.
+The Canadian rapper Drake and the American rapper Kendrick Lamar have been involved in a highly publicized feud since 2013.
+In March 2024, the American record producer Metro Boomin became involved in the feud after he, Lamar, and the rapper Future released the song "Like That", in which Lamar disses Drake.
+In April 2024, Drake released the song "Push Ups", in which he tells Metro to "shut your hoe ass up and make some drums".
+Drake further antagonizes Metro in "Family Matters", released in May.

-Rick Ross coined the phrase BBL Drizzy, ironizing about a rumor that Drake received plastic surgery on his abs and on his nose, using the slang term "BBL", which is an acronym to Brazilian butt lift.
-Drake referred to Ross's involvement in the feud in the song "Push Ups" also, rapping: "Can't believe he jumpin' in, this nigga turnin' 50 / Every song that made it on the chart, he got from Drizzy / Spend that lil' check you got and stay up out my business".
-Ross responded with his diss "Champagne Moments", coining the phrase BBL Drizzy on X (formerly known as Twitter) and Instagram while promoting the song.
-Inspired by an X post from Rick Ross, comedic performer Willonius Hatcher, who goes by King Willonius online, released an AI generated R&B parody song titled "BBL Drizzy".
+In "Push Ups", Drake also dissed the American rapper Rick Ross: "Can't believe he jumpin' in, this nigga turnin' 50 / Every song that made it on the chart, he got from Drizzy / Spend that lil' check you got and stay up out my business".
+Ross responded with the diss track "Champagne Moments" and coined the phrase "BBL Drizzy" while promoting it on Twitter and Instagram.
+The phrase references a rumor that Drake received plastic surgery on his abs and on his nose, using the slang term "BBL" (an acronym for Brazilian butt lift).
+Inspired by Ross's posts, the comedian Willonius Hatcher, who goes by King Willonius online, released an AI-generated R&B parody song, "BBL Drizzy".
 The song was created using Udio, a generative artificial intelligence model that produces music.
 Hatcher stated that he initially experimented with different music genres including country, Afrobeats and yacht rock before settling on R&B.